Yasunori Umetsu: the craftsman who masters action and aesthetics solo

 The mechanics of animation: choreographies demanding millimeter precision 🎯

 Umetsu builds his action scenes with an almost industrial rigor.
 Every movement, from a gunshot to hand-to-hand combat, relies on a detailed storyboard and exhaustive timing control.
 His attention to the mechanical design of weapons and vehicles is not decorative: each element has a clear function within the choreography.
-The result is fluid yet rough animation, where violence feels physical and every blow has weight.
+The result is fluid yet rough animation, where violence feels physical and every punch carries weight.
 There are no concessions to gratuitous ornamentation.

 When doing everything yourself is a Sunday plan ☕